pslucas0212/AWS-Technology/README.md

 - Batch - Batch allows you to process large workloads in smaller chunks (or batches).
 Batch is a **compute** service.
 Dynamically provisions instances based on volumes

 #### Storage
+Companies today need to collect, store, and analyze the data they've accumulated over the years on a massive scale.
+Storage services in the cloud provide a place for companies to store data.

 - S3 - Simple Storage Service - S3 is an **object storage service** for the cloud that is highly available.
   - Objects (files) are stored in buckets (folders)
   - Unlimted storage